husamasaad/husamasaad/README.md

 ## 🌱 Learning & Growing

 Driven by a desire to continue learning and growing, I am actively seeking opportunities to dive deeper into the world of Frontend Development.
-Open for remote work (full-time or intrnships).
+(Open for internships oppurtonities).

 ## 🚀 Let's Connect